Old Republic International Corporation research snapshot

 Business essence

-Old Republic collects premiums for specialty and title insurance, pays claims over time, and invests the float in a mostly high-grade portfolio.
+Old Republic collects premiums for specialty and title insurance, pays claims over time, and invests the float in a portfolio that was about 84% fixed income and short-term investments at June 30, 2026.
 Customers pay for risk transfer, claims handling, underwriting judgment, and distribution access rather than for a software product or a one-time transaction.

 Moat

 The moat comes from specialized underwriting teams, claims experience, broker and customer relationships, scale, balance sheet access, and a long record in title insurance.
-The title segment is the third-largest U.S. player with about 14% market share in the Q1 2026 presentation.
+The title segment is the third-largest U.S. title insurer.
 The moat narrows when pricing becomes competitive or loss costs rise faster than premiums.

 Munger risk inversion

-The thesis can fail through reserve strengthening, commercial auto severity, catastrophe losses, weak pricing, title volume declines, lower investment yields, realized investment losses, or a market that pays too much for recent earnings.
-The most important question is whether favorable reserve development and investment gains are being mistaken for permanent operating power.
+The thesis can fail through reserve strengthening, the run-off transactional risk book, commercial auto severity, catastrophe losses, weak pricing, title volume declines, lower investment yields, realized investment losses, or a market that pays too much for recent earnings.
+The most important question is whether Q2 investment gains are masking a softer operating quarter and whether favorable reserve development is being mistaken for permanent operating power.

 Management

 CEO Craig Smiddy and the operating subsidiaries emphasize long-run profitability, balance sheet strength, decentralized accountability, and shareholder returns.
-ORI returned $742 million to shareholders in 2025 and $237.5 million in Q1 2026.
+ORI returned $137.4 million in Q2 2026 and $374.9 million in the first half.
+The company also issued $700 million of senior notes in May 2026 ahead of an August 2026 maturity.
 The key management test is whether dividends and repurchases remain supported by durable underwriting earnings rather than by shrinking capital buffers.

 Industry trend

 Specialty insurance benefits from demand for commercial risk transfer, while title insurance is linked to housing turnover, mortgage activity, and commercial real estate.
+Commercial premiums were 25.4% of title premiums earned in Q2 2026.
 The long-term need for insurance is durable, but the industry cycles through pricing competition, claims inflation, regulatory change, and shifts in investment yields.

 Valuation and margin of safety

-At $41.43, ORI traded near 13.67x TTM operating EPS and 1.69x Q1 book value per share.
-The exact three-scenario model produced $61.10, $44.30, and $24.10 outcomes over three years before dividends.
-Margin of safety is not obvious at the current price because the base case is close to the quote and insurance earnings can be cyclical.
+At $43.21, ORI traded near 9.49x trailing GAAP EPS, about 13.39x forward EPS, and 1.71x June 30, 2026 book value per share.
+The exact three-scenario model produced about $57, $44, and $26 outcomes over three years before dividends.
+Margin of safety is limited at the current price because the base case is close to the quote and insurance earnings can be cyclical.

 Source-backed data